XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:element>

-For character length operations:
+For character length restrictions:

 <xs:element name="name">